 How to Solve the Monty Hall problem

-When Marilyn vos Savant was asked this question in her Parade magazine column, she gave the correct answer that you should to have a 66% chance of winning.
+When Marilyn vos Savant was asked this question in her Parade magazine column, she gave the correct answer that you should switch doors to have a 66% chance of winning.
 Her answer was so unbelievable that she received thousands of incredulous letters from readers, many with Ph.D.s!
 Paul Erdős, a noted mathematician, was swayed only after observing a computer simulation.

 It’ll probably be hard for me to illustrate the truth of this solution, right?
 That turns out to be the easy part.
 I can show you in the short table below.
 You just need to be able to count to 6!